The polysemy of the words that children learn over time: Discussion

-Above we have suggested that the bias for low polysemy could weaken within specific categories as a results of it being a side-effect of a preference for nouns.
+Above we have suggested that the bias for low polysemy could weaken within specific syntactic categories as a result of it being a side-effect of a preference for nouns.
 Another reason for the weakening could be a competition with frequency bias, that is stronger within specific categories \parencite{JCL:1917448,Hills2010a} and is in conflict with the low polysemy bias because the law of meaning distribution predicts that words of low polysemy should have low frequency.
-Finally, another reason could be that the stand alone bias applies to only certain speakers.
+Finally, another reason could be that the standalone bias applies to only certain speakers.
 This raises the broader question of whether our findings and arguments are valid for all kinds of learners.
-Interestingly, learners of a second language show an initial tendency for WordNet polysemy to increase over time \parencite{Crossley2009}.
+Interestingly, learners of a second language show an initial tendency for WordNet polysemy to increase over time (this is the conclusion of the primary analysis by \textcite{Crossley2010a}).
 This is consistent with our results with L1 learners: as we have shown, children start learning words that are less polysemous, according to two different measures of polysemy (WordNet and SemCor).
 This suggests that preference for low polysemy is a bias in the vocabulary acquisition process that affects both L1 and L2 learners similarly.
 An analogous suggestion was made for the bias by which novel words with many similar sounding words are learned more quickly \parencite{Stamer2012a}.

-The breakpoint by the age of 30-33 months in the evolution of polysemy and the percentage of syntactic categories in children coincides in the time-line with the end of the critical period, by the same age, which is traditionally assigned to syntactic development \parencite{Kuhl2010, Yule2006, Pinker1994}, and the production of closed-class words \parencite{JCL:1917448}.
+The breakpoint by the age of 30-33 months in the evolution of polysemy and the percentage of syntactic categories in children coincides in the timeline with the end of the critical period, by the same age, which is traditionally assigned to syntactic development \parencite{Kuhl2010, Yule2006, Pinker1994}, and the production of closed-class words \parencite{JCL:1917448}.
 We believe that the relationship between the stabilization of mean polysemy of children and milestones in the evolution of child language should be the subject of future research.